Thuận: Chinatown

-An abandoned package is discovered in the Paris Métro: the subway workers suspect it’s a terrorist bomb.
+An abandoned package is discovered in the Paris Metro: the subway workers suspect it’s a terrorist bomb.
 A Vietnamese woman sitting nearby, her son asleep on her shoulder, waits and begins to reflect on her life, from her constrained childhood in communist Hanoi, to a long period of study in Leningrad during the Gorbachev period, and finally to the Parisian suburbs where she now teaches English.
 Through everything runs her passion for Thuy, the father of her son, a writer who lives in Saigon’s Chinatown, and who, with the shadow of the Sino-Vietnamese War falling darkly between them, she has not seen for eleven years.

 Besides French, Chinatown was translated into English by Nguyễn An Lý and awarded the National Translation Award in Prose 2023.
 In their statement, the judges noted: "Who knew reverie could be this fast-moving, this suspenseful?
 Below the surface, waiting, feeling the uneasy gaze of her fellow Parisians, our narrator travels back through her memories—of her son, of Hanoi, of his absent, longed-for father—and, in so doing, gifts us constraint’s solace: that memories might bring one back to a sense of self, against all the odds."